gabbachat/client.old/docs/config.md

 ##### AUTO ROUTER

-Pog comes with an [auto-router](https://www.npmjs.com/package/pog-router) module that is enabled by default.
+gabba comes with an [auto-router](https://www.npmjs.com/package/gabba-router) module that is enabled by default.
 But, if you prefer not to use it for any reason, you can disable it here.

 ```
 autoRouter: true,
 ```

 ##### BROWSER SYNC
-The Gulpfile that ships with Pog enables [Browser Sync](http://www.browsersync.io/) by default.
+The Gulpfile that ships with gabba enables [Browser Sync](http://www.browsersync.io/) by default.
 If you want to disable it, or customize the port it runs on, you can do so here.

 ```
 browserSync: {